 - What are your home or life improvement goals?

-Choose two to three major things you want to work on THIS YEAR.
+Once you have set a clear goal of what you really want in life.
+Choose one or two major things you want to work on THIS YEAR.
 Be as specific as possible.
 Set dates in your calendar of when you what to see each step of that goal completed.

 How To Break Down Your Goals To Manage Your Time

-- Block out time in your calendar to write.
+- Block out time in your google calendar to write each day.

 - Write your outline.